 Position traders who hold overnight or over multiple days need to pay attention to forex rollover.
 It allows you to earn money while you sleep.
 That is, if you’re betting on the currency with the higher swap rate!

 Most stock traders don’t have to think about overnight swap rates, unless they’re trading CFDs.
 It’s crucial that you’re aware of forex rollover since it could be another cost.
 And if you intend to hold your forex position for several days or weeks, the cost of forex rollover can add up.

 Remember, how much you’re debited or credited shows up in your trading account at the end of every day.
 This amount is known as swap.
 If you have held a position overnight and saw money added to/subtracted from your account, now you know why.
 If you also intend to hold overnight positions and are curious to see how much you will be paying/receiving, check out your broker’s website or trading terminal.

 Forex rollover is a basic, however important, lesson you should know.
 I hope you saw some value in it.
 But there’s still so much for you to learn.
 In the next short lesson, we’ll cover some other forex basics.
-If you’re ready to learn how to pick the best forex broker, click here.
+If you’re ready to learn the best forex brokers for beginners, click here.

 To your trading success,